byjg/byjg.github.io/blog/2025-11-17-complete-php-ecosystem-zero-to-production/index.md

 ### Step 1: Setting Up Your Development Environment

-When you have a blank Linux machine (or WSL on Windows), the first challenge is getting Docker and PHP installed.
+When you have a blank Linux machine (or WSL on Windows), the first challenge is getting Docker and PHP installed without spending an afternoon copying snippets from blog posts.
 This is where [shellscript.download](https://shellscript.download) comes in.
+It's a single loader script that ships opinionated installers so your team can standardize the whole stack with one-liners.

-**First, install load.sh:**
+**First, install the loader script (idempotent and safe to rerun):**
 ```bash
 /bin/bash -c "$(curl -fsSL https://shellscript.download/install/loader)"
 ```

+With `load.sh` in place you can install tools in separate steps.
+Each command checks pre-requisites, pins known-good versions, and configures services the same way on every server.

 **Installing Docker:**
 ```bash